Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Maria from Somerville, MA

 My 85 year old mother-in-law lives with me.
 We've been buying fabric and notions at thrift stores for about a year now, costing us 2 dollars a Walmart sized bag.
 We decided it would be neat to make the family quilts for Christmas.
 We chose easy patterns, she cut and ironed the pieces and I sewed then together.
-They turned out beautiful and I'm sure the family will cherish them for years to come.
-We had enough to piece together more than 2 quilts with a 2 dollar bag of thrift store fabric.
-We recycled, saved money and made some great memories working together.

 By Sherry from Paducah, KY